Last Updated: Tue 25-Oct-2022

 GENERAL EVENT GUIDELINES

-1. Meetings should be conducted under the laws of the International Association of Athletic Federations (IAAF) in conjunction with Athletics Australia.
+1. SSATIS will conduct an Inter School Cross Country in collaboration with Athletics Tasmania.
+Meetings should be conducted under the laws of the International Association of Athletic Federations (IAAF) in conjunction with Athletics Australia and Athletics Tasmania.

 4. Scoring System for each event/race